ericnewton/many-lives/README.md

 I am comfortable in C, though it's been a while since I wrote anything in it.
-I avoided writing life in C because I knew I'd have to build some of the required data structurs from scratch.
+I avoided writing life in C because I knew I'd have to build some of the required data structures from scratch.

 "Why didn't you use a library?"
 That's fair, and maybe I'll do a 2nd version that leans on a library.
 But, there is no dependency